 Snowflake Bentley by Jacqueline Briggs Martin

-This book about American meteorologist, Wilson Bentley, who is the first person believed to photograph snowflakes.
-If you’re doing any kind of snowflake artwork, this is a great book to look as it has many inspiring examples.
+This book is about American meteorologist, Wilson Bentley, who is the first person believed to photograph snowflakes.
+If you’re doing any kind of snowflake artwork, this is a great book to look at as it has many inspiring examples.

 Owl Moon by Jane Yolen

-This picture book about a daughter and father out scouting for owls is full of poetic devices like similes, metaphors, onomatopoeia and personification.
+This picture book about a daughter and father out scouting for owls is full of poetic devices like similes, metaphors, onomatopoeia, and personification.
 It’s perfect for introducing figurative language.